Trade Ideas Review

 Brokerage Plus aims to bridge the gap between scanning for stocks and day trading.

-Stick with me here, as the process isn’t simple, but it’s important to understand before you consider auto-trading.
+Stick with us here, as the process isn’t simple.
+But it’s important to understand before you consider auto-trading.

 If you’re familiar with backtesting, you know that you can create a scan, define your entry/exit criteria, and backtest the profitability of your strategy.
 For example, you could create a scan for stocks breaking above their 52-week highs, define hypothetical entries of 100 shares at the breakout price, and set your exit price to 5% above the entry point.
 A backtest would test the profitability of this strategy using historical data.
 The results may show that this strategy yields a 5% profit 70% of the time and a 2% loss 30% of the time.
 This results in net profitability of 2.9% ((70% x 5%) – (30% x 2%)).